Ilana Salama Ortar: Civic performance art (1995-present)

 The work combined two projects dealing with the notion of bare life, drawn after Giorgio Agamben, and referring to the borders between Israel and Lebanon and Syria respectively.
 Land Without Earth focused on the unilateral transfer of fertile soil from an area under Israeli Defense Forces control in Southern Lebanon to Northern Israel in 1995–1998.

-While realizing a documentary movie on the subject, Ilana Salama Ortar came upon a young Druze man who had lost half his body in a landmine explosion when he was fourteen.
+While realizing a documentary movie on the subject, Ortar came upon a young Druze man who had lost half his body in a landmine explosion when he was fourteen.
 He asked her to film him.
 The movie Corporeal Memory covers two time periods: the first is a journey into the past via a flashback to his childhood, the second focuses on his progress in the present.
 Both border areas described in the works were or are under Israeli control and experienced war.
 They subsist in a constant state of emergency, or State of exception.